arianadeveyra99/Rivan_Day2/_Network Fundamentals.md

 ---
 &nbsp;

-Ex.
-2 Subnet for 20 offices using the Network address 172.16.225.0/19.
+### 🎯 Exercise 08: Subnet for 20 offices using the Network address 172.16.225.0/19.
 Maximize the number of IP addresses.

 &nbsp;
 ---
 &nbsp;

-Ex.
-3 Subnet for 20 offices using the Network address 172.16.225.0/19.
+### 🎯 Exercise 09: Subnet for 20 offices using the Network address 172.16.225.0/19.
 Maximize the number of IP addresses.

 &nbsp;
 ---
 &nbsp;